owlchester/kanka-docs/docs/source/features/reminders.md

 # Reminders

-Reminders are the term to link any entity in the campaign to one of it's calendars.
+Reminders are the term to link any entity in the campaign to one of its [calendars](/entities/calendars).
 An entity can be multiple times in a calendar, as well as being in multiple calendars.

-Each entity has a **reminders** subpage, which lists its various calendars.
+Each entity has a **Reminders** subpage, which lists its various calendars.

 ## Special reminders